hery-torrado/gextux/README.md

 # GexTuX Customer Editor

-**GexTuX Customer Editor** is a terminal-based (TUI) application for managing customer data.
+**GexTuX Customer Editor** is a terminal-based (TUI) application for managing a customer's database.
 It is designed with a retro-futuristic aesthetic and uses SQLite for data storage.
 This editor is a component of a future larger "GexTuX CRM" system.

 **Version:** 1.0 (May 2025)